 ‘Meeting and chatting with other parents in the same boat is so important and valuable’

-Free event – A light lunch and tea/coffee will be provided.
+Refreshments & a light lunch will be provided.

 Have you seen our closed Facebook group?